grant-humphries/dev-near-light-rail/README.md

 It's good practice to update this data each time this project is refreshed to ensure any changes to the MAX network are captured

-1. Update under-construction Orange Line stops (this step can be eliminated once they go into operation and are added to our spatial database stop tables)
-    * Open Oracle SQL Developer and connect to the 'HAWAII' database.
-Go to the user 'TRANS' and run the query stored here `oracle/get_orange_max_stops.sql`
-    * Save the result of the query as a csv in the following location `G:/PUBLIC/GIS_Projects/Development_Around_Lightrail/data` as 'projected_orange_line_stops.csv' (overwriting previously existing data is ok)

-2. Run the batch file stored here: `bin/update_max_stops.bat` to create a shapefile that has all of the MAX stops that are currently in operation.
-This script will also convert the orange line stops from csv to shapefile.
-A python script run later in this process merges the two stop datasets.
+1. Run the batch file stored here: `bin/update_max_stops.bat` to create a shapefile that has all of the MAX stops that are currently in operation.

+This script runs a query on the HAWAII database, writes the output to csv then converts the csv to shapefile.
+It ultizes the stops identified in the landmark table to avoid missing any stops that are temporarily closed

 ## Create Updated Streets and Trails Shapefile from OpenStreetMap Data

-Run the batch file stored here `bin/osm2routable_shp.bat`.
+1. Run the batch file stored here `bin/osm2routable_shp.bat`.

 This script grabs current OSM data, imports it into PostGIS using Osmosis, rebuilds the streets and trails network in a database table, then exports to shapefile.

 ## Create Network Dataset with ArcGIS's Network Analyst

-As of 5/18/2014 this phase of the project can't be automated with arcPy (only ArcObjects), see [this post](http://gis.stackexchange.com/questions/59971/how-to-create-network-dataset-for-network-assistant-using-arcpy) for more details, if this functionality becomes available I plan to implented it as my ultimate goal is 'one-click' automation.
+As of 5/18/2014 this phase of the project can't be automated with arcPy (only ArcObjects), see [this post](http://gis.stackexchange.com/questions/59971/how-to-create-network-dataset-for-network-assistant-using-arcpy) for more details, if this functionality becomes available I plan to implented it as my ultimate goal is to have one btach file or shell script that runs this entire process and this is one of my only remaining hurdles

 1. In ArcMap right click the OpenStreetMap shapefile created in the last step (called osm_foot.shp) and select 'New Network Dataset', this will launch a wizard that configures the network dataset
 2. In the next screen use the default name for the file